danielmartin0/SpeakLaTeX/README.md

 https://github.com/danielmartin0/SpeakLaTeX

 SpeakLaTeX 1.0.2 is a ready-to-use app for macOS that assists dictation software to write mathematics, typeset in LaTeX.
+It receives text input from dictation software, and then pastes the text, interpreted as LaTeX.

 ## Prerequisites